The non-thesis Master program is comprised of:

 ECON 512 – ECONOMETRICS II

-Departures from the standard assumptions: specification tests; a first look at time series; generalised regression; nonlinear regression; simultaneous equations, identification, instrumental variables.
+Departures from the standard assumptions: specification tests; a first look at time series; generalized regression; nonlinear regression; simultaneous equations, identification, instrumental variables.
 Extensions and applications: ML, GMM, VAR, GARCH, panel data.

 ECON 513 – ADVANCED ECONOMETRICS